WWGD? What Would Georgia Do?

 And as artists, (unlike many poor normal people), we are crazy and brave enough to follow our soul’s whispered voice.

 “A key to our personal creative evolutions, as women or minorities or artists, is to honor our own brainstorms.
 We need to believe that the wild things that wake us up at 3 A.M. in excitement, are important ideas, worthy of following through on– regardless if anyone applauds them or not.” — Thea Fiore-Bloom

 Around 1914 O’Keeffe threw off the restrictions of the conservative teachers of her past and wrote:

 “I decided to start anew – to strip away what I had been taught – to accept as true my own thinking….
 I was alone and singularly free, working into my own unknown – no one to satisfy but myself…”

 Whether we sink or soar as creatives depends on our willingness to “accept as true our own thinking” and tenaciously pursue our “own unknown.”

 These are 2 things I am still working hard on myself.

-Next time you feel behind the eight ball with this life thing, list your own current top three interests or fascinations.
+Next time you feel behind the eight ball with this life thing, write down your own current top three interests or fascinations.

-Look at what you’ve written on the page as if you are seeing it for the first time.
+Look at that page you just wrote on as if you are seeing it for the first time.